Ronnie O'Sullivan: Career summary

-In 2007, O'Sullivan won his third Masters title and his fourth UK Championship, his first ranking title in almost three years.
-He won his third world title in 2008, defeating Ali Carter 18–8 in the final, after which he held the world number one ranking for the next two seasons.
+In 2007, O'Sullivan won his third Masters title and his fourth UK Championship, which was his first ranking title in almost three years.
+He won his third World title in 2008, defeating Ali Carter 18–8 in the final, after which he held the world number one ranking for the next two seasons.
 He added his fourth Masters title in 2009.
 After two poor seasons that saw him fall out of the top ten in the world rankings for the first time, he began working with psychiatrist Steve Peters in 2011.
-A resurgent O'Sullivan captured his fourth World Championship in 2012, again defeating Carter in the final, after which he paid tribute to Peters's work with him.
-The following season, he took an extended break from the professional tour.
-Despite playing only one competitive match all season, he returned to the Crucible for the 2013 World Championship and successfully defended his world title, defeating Barry Hawkins 18–12 in the final.
-In his 2014 Masters quarter-final against Ricky Walden, he set a new record for the most points without reply in professional competition, with 556, and went on to beat the defending champion Mark Selby 10–4 in the final to claim his fifth Masters title.
+A resurgent O'Sullivan captured his fourth World title in 2012, defeating Carter 18–11 in the final, after which he paid tribute to Peters' work with him.
+In the following season, he took an extended break from the professional tour.
+Despite having played only one competitive match all season, he returned to the Crucible for the 2013 World Championship and successfully defended his World title, defeating Barry Hawkins 18–12 in the final.
+In his 2014 Masters quarter-final against Ricky Walden, he set a new record for the most points scored without reply in professional competition, with 556, and went on to beat the defending champion Mark Selby 10–4 in the final to claim his fifth Masters title.
 At the 2014 World Championship, he reached a third consecutive world final, where he again faced Selby.
-Despite taking a 10–5 lead, O'Sullivan lost 14–18, his first defeat in a world final.
-Later in 2014, he won his fifth UK Championship, beating Judd Trump 10–9 in the final, although he declined to defend his UK title the following year, citing debilitating insomnia.
+Despite taking a 10–5 lead, O'Sullivan lost 18–14, his first defeat in a world final.
+Later in 2014, he won his fifth UK Championship, beating Judd Trump 10–9 in the final.
+However, he declined to defend his title the following year and pulled out of the 2015 UK Championship, citing debilitating insomnia.
 At the 2015 Masters, he made his 776th century break in professional competition, surpassing Hendry's record for the most career centuries.

-He won consecutive Masters in 2016 and 2017 for a record seven Masters titles.
-He won consecutive UK Championships in 2017 and 2018 for a record seven UK titles and a total of 19 titles in the Triple Crown Series, surpassing Hendry's total of 18.
+O'Sullivan won two consecutive Masters tournaments in 2016 and 2017 for a record seven Masters titles.
+He also won two consecutive UK Championships in 2017 and 2018 for a record seven UK titles, attaining a total of 19 Triple Crown titles to surpass Hendry's total of 18.
 During the 2017–18 season, he won five ranking events.
-In the last frame of the 2019 Players Championship final, he made his 1,000th century break in professional competition, becoming the first player to reach that milestone.
-At the 2019 Tour Championship, he won his 36th ranking title, equalling Hendry's record and attaining the world number one ranking for the first time since May 2010.
+He defeated Neil Robertson 10–4 in the final to win the 2019 Players Championship.
+In the last frame of the match, he made his 1,000th century break in professional competition, becoming the first player to reach that milestone.
+He won his 36th ranking title at the 2019 Tour Championship, equalling Hendry's record and attaining the world number one ranking for the first time since May 2010.